 Where necessary, you will be asked to sign off some sections of the audit report to confirm accuracy.
-Your certification body will then upload information to your unique chain of custody code in the MSC Chain of Custody Scheme database covering scope, subcontractors, suppliers, audit date, the final audit report, and your certificate.
+Your certification body will then upload information onto the MSC/ASC database covering scope, subcontractors, suppliers, audit date, the final audit report, your certificate and unique chain of custody code.